Thenlie/wizsh/README.md

 Next, navigate to the wizsh directory.
 Typically just `cd wizsh` from wherever the `clone` command was run.
 Use the command `make` to build to binary.
 Run the binary by using the command `bin/wizsh`.
 This is the same as `cd bin && wizsh`.

+## Usage

+Be sure to check out the [wiki](https://github.com/Thenlie/wizsh/wiki) for information on commands!

 ## Contributing